ddewaele/GoogleMapsV2WithActionBarSherlock/part3.md

 - onFinish is called after the animation has completely finished
 - onCancel is called when the animation has been stopped for some reason (call to stopAnimation or another animation started).

-Note that you cannot have 2 animations running at the same time.
+So if we want to have an animation that loops untill the last marker, we simply keep on starting a new animation in the `onFinish` callback.

+**Note:** You cannot have 2 animations running at the same time.
 As soon as the second animation is scheduled (through an animateCamera call), the first animation will be stopped abrublty, and you'll get a notification through the onCancel callback.

 ### Setting the correct bearing